nuwa-x/nuwault/CONTRIBUTING.md

 ## License

-By contributing to Nuwault, you agree that your contributions will be licensed under the MIT License.
+By contributing to Nuwault, you agree that your contributions will be licensed under the GNU General Public License v3.0 (GPL-3.0).

 ---